entropicalabs/entropica_qaoa/docs/source/index.rst

 First Steps
 -----------

-In :ref:`qaoa-workflow-notebook` we show you the basic usage of EntropicaQAOA.
+In <qaoa-workflow-notebook> we show you the basic usage of EntropicaQAOA.
-More advanced examples on working with different parametrizations are found in :ref:`qaoa-parameter-classes` and the more advanced features of the cost functions are explained in :ref:`cost-functions-demo`.
-To learn, how to create problem instances faster and convert between different formats you can read :ref:`utilities-demo`.
+More advanced examples on working with different parametrizations are found in
+<qaoa-parameter-demo> and the more advanced features of the cost
+functions are explained in <cost-functions-demo>.
+To learn, how to create problem instances faster and convert between different formats you can read
+<utilities-demo>.

 If you are not content just reading above linked notebooks you can also download them from our github page at `<https://github.com/entropicalabs/entropica_qaoa/tree/master/examples>`_ .